 Speech Recognition System

-Dragon Naturally Speaking is a voice recognition system that makes it possible to write text and to control most application and workstation functions with your voice.
+Dragon Naturally Speaking is a voice recognition system that makes it possible to write text and to control most applications and computer workstation functions with your voice.

 Dragon Speech Recognition